chriscamacho/bulletCapi/readme.md

 ### Conclusion
-This is very early days, there is lots to do, any contributions especially examples most apreciated, it an example needs some missing functionallity please do post an issue.
+This is very early days, there is lots to do, any contributions especially examples most apreciated, if an example needs some missing functionallity please do post an issue.